Shirley Nedock, LPC-S

 I know that making the decision to contact a therapist can be difficult for some and my goal is to make the process as welcoming as possible.
 My approach to therapy is solution-focused and collaborative.
 You will find that sessions are more like a warm conversation in an office setting.

 I believe that everyone is motivated to succeed given the right tools in a safe and warm comfortable environment.
 I tend to use cognitive behavioral therapy or solution-focused therapy to help people overcome irrational and/or unhealthy thought patterns.
 I would love to help you overcome obstacles in your life and move forward.
-I am a certified CANS evaluator, a qualified child custody evaluator,and an adoption evaluator on the Bexar and Comal Counties DRO list of evaluators appointee # 1949 1300-1700 for adoptions and 1500-2500 for contested.
-I also do immigration evaluations.
-Now offering supervision to LPC-A’s

 Telehealth

-Hannalore Mueller, Intern
+Hannalore Mueller, LPC Associate

 Supervised by Shirley Nedock, LPC-S